Review: Prurient – Rainbow Mirror

 Given the length and scope of Rainbow Mirror, it’s easy to compare it to other media, most readily that of film.
 Tracks like “Okinawan Burial Vaults” and “Blue Kimono Over Corpse” are almost entirely composed of long, textural segments that feel like a slow pan across a desolate landscape.
 The two-part, nearly 30-minute closer “Buddha Strangled in Vines” follows one, stabbing keyboard motif throughout.
 After an extended onslaught against every other sound in Prurient’s arsenal, it feels like the track’s protagonist is beaten and weary but nonetheless accomplished.

 The connection between noise music and grotesque violence is almost obligatory.
 Prurient has always dealt in conceptual extremity (The History of Aids, Golden Swastika, Cocaine Death), and much of Rainbow Mirror is obsessed with Eastern burial rites and the decimating power of nature.
 Noise is often disgusting and abrasive, and so are natural disasters, death and populist extremes.
 At this point, these comparisons are too easy to make.
 Fernow’s music has never stopped evolving, and Rainbow Mirror is firm evidence of that.
-Hopefully in the future his conceptual leanings can advance equally, creating new narratives for noise music that will keep it from stagnating in a state of reliance on shock value. –Connor Lockie
+Hopefully in the future his conceptual leanings can advance equally, creating new narratives for noise music that will keep it from stagnating in a state of reliance on shock value. –Audrey Lockie